perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 ### Database connection

-First you need to register the UCanAccess driver.
+First you have to register the UCanAccess driver.

 ```java
 Class.forName("net.ucanaccess.jdbc.UcanaccessDriver");
 ```

 Connection string is built with `jdbc:ucanaccess://` followed by the path to the database.
-In order not to leave the path configured as a constant, `getAbsolutePath` method is used, it returns the path to the working folder.
+To avoid leaving the path set as a constant, use the `getAbsolutePath` method that returns the path to the working folder.

 ```java
 // get the absolute path to the project's working folder